philtoms/dom-circuit/README.md

 `dom-circuit` is small utility function that weaves selected DOM elements into a state machine.

-The state machine acts like a live circuit where elements feed input signals, changes in state drive outputs and ordinary reducers handle state logic.
-The state machine is conveniently constructed in Javascript Object form.
+The state machine acts like a live circuit where elements feed input signals that drive state change through reducers into output signals.
+Output signals propagate through the circuit until they arrive, fully reduced, at the circuit terminal.

 The following example leaves out the HTML markup detail and item handling logic of a TODO application and focuses on the state changes that might be expected when these two aspects are brought together.